-Component Remarks Session When you duplicate a session, the session's form is also copied.
-If you select the Duplicate Script option, the UI script is also copied.

-Component Remarks Domain When you duplicate an enumerated domain, the labels used for the enumeration are also copied.
-Label When you duplicate a label, all label variants will be duplicated (including the label description).
+Componen Component Remarks Session When you duplicate a session, the session's form is also copied.
+If you select the Ducate Script option, the UI script is also copied.
+Domain When you duplicate an enumerated domain, the labels used for the enumeration a also copied.
+Label When you duplicate a label, all label variants will be duplicated (including the label scription).